Louis Ngwat-Mahop

 Louis Clément Ngwat-Mahop (born 16 September 1987) is a Cameroonian professional footballer who plays for the junior team of Austrian side SCR Altach, combining his playing duties with being responsible for the integration of foreign and young players into the first team of the club.
 He plays as a forward or a right winger.

 He started his career in his hometown's club Dragon Club de Yaoundé before being signed by German giants Bayern Munich in 2006.
 He played with them for one season, featuring mainly in matches of Bayern Munich II in the Regionalliga Süd.
 After being released by FC Bayern Munich in the summer of 2007, due to issues that arose with his French passport, he signed for Austrian club Red Bull Salzburg.
 At first he was assigned to play in the Regionalliga West with the club's reserve squad, Red Bull Salzburg Juniors, but he managed to make it to the first team.
 In total, Ngwat-Mahop spent three and a half years with the Austrian club, managing to win the Austrian Bundesliga in no less than two occasions.
-In January 2011 he signed for Greek Superleague outfit Iraklis.
+In January 2011 he signed for Super League Greece outfit Iraklis.
 He played for Karlsruher SC for the 2011–12 season before signing for Rheindorf Altach in 2012.